 There is also a 24-hour front desk and room service, and free WiFi throughout the property.

 The hotel features family rooms and all guest rooms feature air conditioning, a flat-screen TV with cable, a microwave, a coffee machine, a shower, and a desk.
 Guests at Scenic View Inn & Suites Moab can enjoy a buffet breakfast.

 Get there by car: The La Sal Mountain Loop is a paved 60-mile route starting 8 miles south of Moab off US-191.

 The loop takes you through the mountains down to Castle Valley and SR 128 where it follows the Colorado River back to Moab.

-See Related: Fun & Best Things to do in Nephi, Utah
+See Related: Things to Do in Nephi, Utah

 You don’t have to spend all your time around Moab hanging from a butte!
 After hiking, rafting, biking, and other activities explore the town and nightlife in Moab.

 Moab offers a lively downtown with restaurants, shops, microbreweries, and galleries.
 Find an excellent selection of southwestern arts, jewelry, home decor, souvenirs, and gear.